puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_preconfigured_groups.md

 ## The Default Node Group

-This node group is used for assigning classes to all nodes.
-For example, you can use it to assign the `ntp` class to all nodes.
+This node group is at the top of the hierarchy tree.
+All other node groups stem from this node group.

 #### Classes
 No default classes.

-> **Note:** If you are using agent-specified environments, any classes in the **default** node group must be removed before you can set the environment.
+You should generally avoid adding classes to this node group.

 #### Matching nodes
 All nodes.

 #### Notes
-* You can add and remove classes, parameters, and variables.
 * You cannot modify the preconfigured rule that matches all nodes.

 ## PE Infrastructure-Related Node Groups